deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 ---
 title: "Exploit Development: Panic!
-At The Kernel - Token Stealing Payloads Revisited on x64 and Bypassing SMEP (UNDER CONSTRUCTION)"
+At The Kernel - Token Stealing Payloads Revisited on Windows 10 x64 and Bypassing SMEP (UNDER CONSTRUCTION)"
 date:  2020-02-01
 tags: [posts]
 excerpt: "Revisiting token stealing payloads on Windows 10 x64 and diving into bypassing SMEP"